byamanda/byamanda.github.io/_events/choux-choux.md

 location_name: Choux Choux Bakery
 address: 2900 Grand Ave, Everett, WA 98201
 ---
-I'm currently the resident artist at Choux Choux now which means you can come see my art work here any time they're open for the foreseeable future!
+I'm currently the resident artist at Choux Choux now which means you can come see my art work here any time they're open!

+Checkout their website for hours!
+[Choux Choux Website](http://chouxchouxbakery.com/)

 Come hang out in downtown Everett, grab a delicious pastry and see my work in person!
 Everything from prints to originals available for purchase.